bakary1/Analytics-Engineering-dbt-Snowflake/README.md

 ## Project Overview

 This project simulates an end-to-end analytics engineering workflow using Airbnb data for Berlin, focusing on listings, reviews, and hosts.
-Tooling include dbt, Snowflake, Dagster, and Preset for visualizations.
+Tooling include dbt, Snowflake, and Dagster.

 **Project Implementation**
 * **Data Ingestion:** Load raw Airbnb data from an Amazon S3 bucket into Snowflake